liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

       * *ARKDLS_ILL_INPUT* if a required vector operation is missing

    **Notes:** The ARKBAND linear solver is not compatible with all implementations of the NVECTOR module.
-Of the two NVECTOR modules provided with SUNDIALS, only NVECTOR_SERIAL is compatible.
+Of the four NVector modules provided with SUNDIALS, only the serial and threaded modules (:ref:`NVectors.NVSerial`, :ref:`NVectors.OpenMP` and :ref:`NVectors.Pthreads`) are compatible.

    The half-bandwidths are to be set such that the nonzero locations :math:`(i, j)` in the banded (approximate) Jacobian satisfy *-mlower*